tech-engine/goscrapy/README.md

 **GoScrapy** is still in it's initial baby stage and under developement and thus lacks many features like html parsing etc. So more work is under way.
 Thank your for your patience.

+## License

+**GoScrapy** is available under BSL with additional usage grant which allows for free internal use.
+Please make sure you agree with the license before contributing to **GoScrapy**.

 ## Roadmap

 - ~~Cookie management~~